Last published 19 Jul 2023

-Information about the annual accountability process, why it’s important, and resources to assist with preparing submissions.
-Annual accountability applies to services providers contracted by DCJ in child and family, community inclusion, and homelessness programs.
+Annual accountability requirements, information about the process, and resources to assist with preparing submissions.
+Annual accountability applies to DCJ service providers that deliver funded contracts.

-Annual accountability is a mandatory process that ensures the service providers we contract are accountable for the funding they receive and the services they’ve agreed to deliver on our behalf.
+Annual accountability is a mandatory process that ensures your organisation is accountable for the funding it receives and the services it’s agreed to deliver on our behalf.

-As an annual checkpoint for performance, it’s designed to work with the regular performance monitoring that forms part of our ongoing engagement with service providers.
+As an annual checkpoint for performance, it’s designed to work with the regular performance monitoring that forms part of our ongoing engagement with you.